glytoucan/glytoucan/manual/publication-registration.md

 Registering Your Publications
 ------------
-You can register your publication into the website under the Literature section by clicking on the "Register your Publication!" link of the selected glycan.
+You can register your publication for specific glycans in GlyTouCan under the Literature section by clicking on the "Register your Publication!" link of the selected glycan.
 <br>

-On the next page the Currently Registered Literature will be shown if there are any entries, under this section you can enter the pubmed id of your literature and submit.  *Note: Currently only registered pubmed ids.* **Caution: Please make sure you are submitting the correct id, currently once submitted there is no way to delete it.**
+On the next page the Currently Registered Literature will be shown (if any), and under this section you can enter the PubMed ID of your literature and submit.  *Note: Currently only registered PubMed IDs.* **Caution: Please make sure you are submitting the correct id, as currently there is no way to delete it once it is submitted.**
 *To clear, click on the "Reset" button.*

 <br>